ICE Adventure, Posted on December 14, 2020

 Brakes: ICE chose the Sturmey Archer Drum brakes and Tektro brand brake levers.
 This combination stops the trike more consistently than disc brakes because the brake surface and brake pads never get wet.
 I have no issue with the Sturmey Archer drum brakes.
 They are simple, reliable and easy to adjust, and stop well.
 ICE has a quick release wheel kit which makes removing the wheels a snap.
 ICE chose to add a parking brake to the rear wheel and a remote shifter to control the brake.
 This works well and is easier to work with for some people rather than the locking brake levers used by some other trike manufactures.

 Ride: One thing I do with every trike is to see how far I can push it into a turn to test the trikes stability.
 It can be some what fun to find out where that point is where you end up on a two wheel trike rather than three wheel trike.
 Just about any trike can be prodded into lifting a wheel, if pushed far enough.
 The wider you make the trike and the more reclined you sit, the harder it is to get that wheel to come up.
 With the Adventure Trikes, I would not call this trike glued to the ground but for normal riding it is very stable.
-If you want that feeling where I can take a corner at any speed, the Sprint, or better yet, the Vortex is the trike for you.
+If you want that feeling where I can take a corner at any speed, the Sprint, or better yet, the VTX is the trike for you.
 The indirect steering that ICE offers is precise and accurate.
 The feeling is light and you do not have to use much effort to make the trike go where you want it to go.

-In conclusion: I found the Adventure 26, with the front and rear suspension, to be one of the most comfortable trikes I have ever rode.
+In conclusion: I found the Adventure 26, with the front and rear suspension, to be one of the most comfortable trikes I have ever ridden.
 The workmanship is flawless and all accessories fit perfectly.
 Is this the perfect trike for everyone?
 Probably not, but it is close to being the perfect trike for most trike customers.
 If you are the casual trike rider and want to sit more upright, the Adventure is for you.
-If you are going to ride it like you just stole it, then you would want to be on the Sprint or Vortex.
+If you are going to ride it like you just stole it, then you would want to be on the Sprint or VTX.

 Pros: High seat and very adjustable angle, amazingly comfortable ride, great fit and finish.
 Top drawer quality on all aspects of the trike and accessories.
+The ICE Adventure is one of the most easiest trikes to get in and out of.

 Best place to buy: Your local ICE bike dealer or www.industrialbicycles.com